cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 ```

 - B: column bits; after we've removed the mask bits, how many bits represent the columns?
 For us, it's 3.
-- M: mask of LSB bits you want to be contiguous.
+- M: mask of LSB bits you want to keep contiguous.
 We want 8 contiguous halfs, so 3 LSB bits.
-- S: shift bits; how many bits to the "left" of the mask that represents which row we're at?
+- S: shift bits; how many bits to the "left" of the mask represent which row we're at?
 For our case, the row bits sit beyond bit 6, so `S=6-M=6-3=3`.

-> For our 32x32 float example, let's compute B, M, S. In this case, we only look at one float at a time, `M=0`.
+> For our 32x32 float example, let's compute B, M, S. We only look at one float at a time, so `M=0`.
 We have 32 columns/floats per row, so `B=log2(32)=5`.
-And finally, our row bits are just all the bits above the columns, so `S=B=5`.
-Since we only have 32 rows, we'll only ever have 5 row bits as well, but Swizzle does not need to know since our swizzle pattern just computes the translation, we are just responsible for providing it the relevant SMEM pointers.
+Finally, our row bits are just all the bits above the columns, so `S=B=5`.
+Since we only have 32 rows, we'll only ever have 5 row bits as well, but Swizzle doesn't need to know that--our swizzle pattern just computes the translation, and we're responsible for providing it the relevant SMEM pointers.

-Notice how the B and S bits can actually overlap.
-For most scenarios, they do not.
-There might be some behavior you can exploit with this overlap, but more often, the B and S bits do not need to be adjacent.
-For our case, our row and column bits *are* adjacent, so `B=S`.
+Notice that the B and S bits can actually overlap.
+In most scenarios, they don't.
+There may be some behavior you can exploit with this overlap, but more often, the B and S bits don't need to be adjacent.
+In our case, our row and column bits *are* adjacent, so `B=S`.
 For different strides or certain layouts, this split gives us flexibility to ensure our swizzles point to the correct bits.

-Funnily enough, our swizzle atom is simply: `Swizzle<3, 3, 3>{}`.
+So our swizzle atom is simply `Swizzle<3, 3, 3>{}`.

 #### kBlockSmem
-You will see this swizzle pattern a lot for fp16, since the bank conflict repeat cycle occurs at 64-half intervals, so it often makes sense to structure your SMEM such that each row covers all 32 banks.
+You'll see this swizzle pattern a lot for fp16, since the bank-conflict repeat cycle occurs at 64-half intervals, so it often makes sense to structure your SMEM such that each row covers all 32 banks.
 For FA2, most kernels opt for `hdim=32, 64, 128`.
-For `hdim=128` we have to redo all of the swizzling math for this new column size, so instead, we can just set a `kBlockSmem` to maximize at 64, which allows us to use one swizzle atom for everything.
-This makes it so we have less templating to do for kernel size definitions, nothing more.
-If you wanted to recompute the shapes and swizzling for larger hdims, you are perfectly welcome to.
+For `hdim=128` we'd have to redo all of the swizzling math for this new column size, so instead we can set a `kBlockSmem` capped at 64, which lets us use one swizzle atom for everything.
+This means less templating for kernel-size definitions, nothing more.
+If you wanted to recompute the shapes and swizzling for larger hdims, you're perfectly welcome to.

 ```cpp
 static constexpr int kBlockKSmem = (kHeadDim % 64 == 0) ?
 64 : 32;
 ```

 > For `hdim=32`, you still have to redeclare some things, for example `B=2` for the swizzle atom.
-I simply explain this stipulation because this is the path that the FA2 source code selected.
-It is not the only implementation and not even necessarily the best one.
-It just might be a point of confusion when reading their `kernel_traits.h` definition.
+I bring this stipulation up because it's the path the FA2 source code took.
+It's not the only implementation and not necessarily the best one--it just might be a point of confusion when reading their `kernel_traits.h` definition.
 We'll cover another huge stipulation in our [V-fragment section](#v-fragment-shape-the-worst-line-in-the-source-code).

 #### Swizzle Composition
-Now, let's actually make the SMEM layout.
-Since we have a swizzle and the actual SMEM dimensions, our resulting `SmemLayout` is actually a tiled layout, as we have to tile the swizzle on top of the underlying memory.
-We can first create our tile atom and then tile the atom to our SMEM shape.
+Now let's actually make the SMEM layout.
+Since we have a swizzle and the actual SMEM dimensions, our resulting `SmemLayout` is a tiled layout--we have to tile the swizzle on top of the underlying memory.
+We first create our tile atom and then tile the atom to our SMEM shape.

 The swizzle atom relies on a composition of a swizzle and the layout underneath.
-The layout provides the raw coordinates/address to the swizzler, so the B, M, S actually mean something.
-Our swizzle atom is `Swizzle<3, 3, 3>`, and our layout underneath is the SMEM subsection we are actually scrambling.
-From our analysis earlier, it is 8 rows and spans the entire columns, so that each 32x4 `LDSM_N`/16x8x16 MMA tile load becomes bank conflict free.
-Therefore, the layout is has shape `(8, kBlockSmem)` and stride `(kBlockSmem, 1)`.
+The layout provides the raw coordinates/address to the swizzler, so that B, M, S actually mean something.
+Our swizzle atom is `Swizzle<3, 3, 3>`, and our layout underneath is the SMEM subsection we're actually scrambling.
+From our analysis earlier, it has 8 rows and spans the entire column width, so that each 32x4 `LDSM_N`/16x8x16 MMA tile load becomes bank-conflict-free.
+Therefore, the layout has shape `(8, kBlockSmem)` and stride `(kBlockSmem, 1)`.

 We use the `composition(f1, f2)` function, which composes the layouts as `f1(f2(x))`.
-The raw coordinates are translated into the unswizzled address, which gets fed to the swizzler--therefore the `f1=Swizzle` and `f2=Layout`.
+The raw coordinates are translated into the unswizzled address, which gets fed to the swizzler--therefore `f1=Swizzle` and `f2=Layout`.
 We apply this atom to our overall SMEM shape; for Q, this is `(kBlockM, kBlockSmem)`.

 ```cpp
 using SmemLayoutAtomQ = decltype(composition(